MicrosoftDocs/customer-insights/ci-docs/audience-insights/overview.md

   - Access to a rich collection of connectors to ingest all your customer data.
   - Ability to unify customer data and transform it into the [Common Data Model](/common-data-model/) format.
   - Enrich customer information with insights from audience intelligence, such as brand affinity and interests.
-  - "Clicks-not-code" configuration and debugging experience to help easily configure audience insights and identify potential issues.
+  - "Clicks-not-code" configuration and debugging experience to help easily configure Customer Insights and identify potential issues.
   - Cleanse and standardize customer data across disparate sources with AI-powered recommendations.

 - **Business users:**